-5.13 Relationships Between Elected Members, Committee Members-and Employees
+Relationships Between Elected Members, Committee Members and Employees

 An effective Elected Member or Committee Member will work as part of the City of Joondalup team with the CEO and other Members and employees.
-That teamwork will only occur if Elected Members, Committee Members and eEmployees have mutual respective and co-operate with each other in order to achieve the City's corporate goals and implement the City's strategies.
+That teamwork will only occur if Elected Members, Committee Members and Employees have mutual respect and cooperate with each other in order to achieve the City's corporate goals and implement the City's strategies.
 To achieve these outcomes, all parties need to understand each other's roles as specified in the Act and any relevant agreements.